 The bill amends Florida Statutes to regulate auxiliary containers, which are defined as reusable or single-use bags, cups, bottles, cans, or other packaging designed for transporting, consuming, or protecting merchandise, food, or beverages.
-The legislation preempts local governments from enacting or enforcing regulations regarding the use, disposition, sale, prohibition, restriction, or tax of auxiliary containers unless authorized by general law.
-However, it allows local governments to restrict the use of glass auxiliary containers within public beaches or state parks and authorizes the Division of Recreation and Parks to regulate auxiliary containers in state parks.
+The legislation preempts local governments from enacting or enforcing regulations regarding the use, sale, or taxation of these containers unless authorized by general law.
+However, it allows local governments to restrict the use of glass auxiliary containers on public beaches or state parks and authorizes the Division of Recreation and Parks to regulate auxiliary containers within state parks.

 Statutes affected: